aosbornee/DevOps-Work/Notes/Week9-Networking/Connecting-Private-DB-To-Internet.md

 ![](/images/Network-ACL-Allow-ALL.png)

-### Checking Route Table Access
+### Checking Private Route Table Access

-- In addition to the Network ACL we must also allow internet traffic from
+- In addition to this we want to allow our Private route table to accept all traffic coming from the internet
+- We also want to add the target as our IGW as this is where the internet is coming from

 ![](/images/Private-Route-Table.png)

-### Running Our Database Pages On Our App instance

-- When we run export DB_HOSTS we would add in the IP of our DB instance in - We would then run this command in our app instance and our app instance would go into our DB instance to grab the information from our database
+### Steps

+- When we run our App, the instance should check the DB_HOSTS variable and go to this address to receive the data necessary to run the posts page

+### We will need to do the following:

-- This means we will need to allow our public subnet to enter our private subnet on port 27017
+- Allow our public subnet to enter our private subnet on port 27017 (firewall settings)

-We will need to do the following

-- First download mongod and other dependencies on the db instance
+- Download mongod and other dependencies on the db instance

 - SCP our app folder into our App instance

 - provision our app instance

-export DB_hosts with IP-OF-DB-Instance
+- export DB_hosts with IP-OF-DB-Instance

+- Run our APP instance

+- Enter our APP instance IP on our browser

-### Entering Our Bastion Server and then our App instance
+### Entering Our Bastion Server and then our DB instance

 - As said previously, the only way we can ssh into our DB instance is through our bastion server
 - To be able to do this we must secure copy our ssh key from our local PC to our bastion in order for us to then be able to enter the DB